AMLAHSolutions/backend-repository/README.md

 # AMLAH Backend Respitory

-First, create a .env file ("touch .env") and paste the following into it:
+First, create a .env file by running `touch .env` and paste the following into it:

 `SQLALCHEMY_DATABASE_URI='mysql+pymysql://<user>:<password>@localhost:3306/amlahbackend'`